 So none of the seven construals provides an account of semantics.
-Since I take computation to be semantic (not just by assumption, but as an unavoidable lesson from empirical investigation), that means they fail as theories of computation, as well (i.e., c2 implies c1).
+Since I take computation to be semantic (not just by assumption, but as an unavoidable lesson from empirical investigation), that means they fail as theories of computation, as well (i.e., C2 implies C1).
 And that is just the beginning of the problems.
 All seven also fail for detailed structural reasons-different reasons per construal, but reasons that add up, overall, to a remarkably coherent overall picture.

 In this section I summarize just a few of the problems, to convey a flavor of what is going on.
-In each case, to'put this in context, these results emerge from a general effort, in the main investigation, to explicate, for each construal:
+In each case, to put this in context, these results emerge from a general effort, in the main investigation, to explicate, for each construal:

-- What the construal says or comes to-what claim it makes about what it is to be a computer; - 2.
-Where it derives from, historically; - 3.
-Why it has been held; - 4.
-What's right about it-what insights it gets at; - What is wrong with it, conceptually, empirically, and explanatorily; - 6.
-Why it must ultimately be replaced; and - 7.
-What about it should nevertheless be retained in a "successor," more adequate account.
+1. What the construal says or comes to-what claim it makes about what it is to be a computer;

+2. Where it derives from, historically;

+3. Why it has been held;

+4. What is right about it-what insights it gets at;

+5. What is wrong with it, conceptually, empirically, and explanatorily;

+6. Why it must ultimately be replaced; and

+7. What about it should nevertheless be retained in a "successor," more adequate account.

-5a Formal Symbol Manipulation
+5.1 Formal Symbol Manipulation

 The FSM construal has a distinctly antisemantical flavor, owing to its claim that computation is the "manipulation of symbols independent of their semantics."
 On analysis, it turns out to be motivated by two entirely different, ultimately incompatible, independence intuitions.
 The first motivation is at the level of the theory, and is reminiscent of a reductionist desire for a "semantics-free" account.
-It takes the FSM thesis as a claim that computation can be described or analyzed in a semanticsfree way.
-If that were true, so the argument goes, that would go some distance towards naturalizing intentionality (as Hauge-land says, "... if you take care of the syntax, the semantics will take care of itself").
+It takes the FSM thesis to be a claim that computation can be described or analyzed in a semantics-free way.
+If that were true, so the argument goes, that would go some distance toward naturalizing intentionality.
+(As Haugeland says, "... if you take care of the syntax, the semantics will take care of itself" [1981a, p.
+23]; see also Haugeland [1985].)

 There is a second motivating intuition, different in character, that holds at the level of the phenomenon.
 Here the idea is simply the familiar observation that intentional phenomena, such as reasoning, hoping, or dreaming, carry on in relative independence of their subject matters or referents.
-Reference and truth, it is recognized, are just not the sorts of properties that can play a causal role in engendering behavior-essentially because they involve some sort of relational coordination with things that are too far away (in some relevant aspect) to make a difference.
-This relational characteristic of intentionality-something I call semantic disconnection-is such a deep aspect of intentional phenomena that it is hard to imag- A20 ine its being false.
-Without it, fantasy lives would be metaphysically banned; you would not be able to think about continental drift without bringing the tectonic plates along with you.
+Reference and truth, it is recognized, are just not the sorts of properties that can play a causal role in engendering behavior-essentially because they involve some sort of relational coordination with things that are too far away (in some relevant respect) to make a difference.
+This relational characteristic of intentionality-something I call semantic disconnection-is such a deep aspect of intentional phenomena that it is hard to imagine its being false.
+Without it, falsity would cease to exist, but so too would hypotheticals; fantasy lives would be metaphysically banned; you would not be able to think about continental drift without bringing the tectonic plates along with you.

-For discussion, I label the two readings of the formal symbol manipulation construal conceptual and ontological, respectively.
-The ontological reading is natural, familiar, and based on a deep insight.
+For discussion, I label the two readings of the FSM construal conceptual and ontological, respectively.24 The ontological reading is natural, familiar, and based on a deep insight.
 But it is too narrow.
-Many counterexamples can be cited against it, though space does not permit rehearsing them here.
-Instead, to get to the heart of the matter, it helps to highlight a distinction between two kinds of "boundary" thought to be relevant or essential-indeed, often assumed a priori-in the analysis of computers and other intentional systems:
+Many counterexamples can be cited against it, though space does not permit rehearsing them here.25 Instead, to get to the heart of the matter, it helps to highlight a distinction between two kinds of "boundary" thought to be relevant or essential-indeed, often assumed a priori-in the analysis of computers and other intentional systems: